0dxny/0dxny/README.md

 ALSO PLSPLSPLS INTERACT WITH ME I'M GENUIENLY SUPER FRIENDLY AND I REALLY DON'T MIND INTERACTING WITH STARNGERS!!

 ## ﹕﹒꩜﹒ interests
-‎JJK, Blue Lock, ANYTHING ROBLOX RELATED, Minecraft, Fnaf, Death Note, Horror game fans (like silent hill and shi), Gachiakuta and yea
+‎JJK, Blue Lock, ANYTHING ROBLOX RELATED, Minecraft, Fnaf, Death Note, Horror games (like silent hill and shi), Gachiakuta, and prob more but im too lazy to type them all

 ## ‎﹕﹒ᶻ 𝗓 𐰁﹒ dni